 We are now conducting 100% online therapy sessions via our securely encrypted, HIPAA-compliant video conferencing platform.
-It’s incredibly easy to use for clients — no downloads, installations, or user accounts required, just one click on a link!
-And it’s the same top quality, experienced, licensed IPG psychotherapists, conducting full-length therapy sessions, but now online.
+It’s incredibly easy to use for clients — no downloads, installations, or user accounts required, just one click on a link.
+The same top quality, experienced, licensed IPG psychotherapists, conducting full-length sessions, but in online therapy format.

 January 5th, 2020